 Make it an ongoing conversation

-The key to navigating a tough renewal is keeping the internal channels of communication open for the months leading up, not having a one-time conversation.
+The key to navigating a challenging renewal is keeping the internal channels of communication open for the months leading up, not having a one-time conversation.
 Try to attend most of the board meetings and create a feedback loop where you bring them the latest information and they can advise you of their risk tolerance.
 Preparing for a renewal should be a two-way conversation, so the stakeholders have a chance to share their firm parameters and give you a definition of success.

 There will be good and bad surprises over time, so if you've correctly oriented the conversation so the stakeholders have all the context they need, they'll be able to see the good news for what it is.
 And during this hard market, that is a success.